imarsman/gogzip/README.md

 # gogzip
 An implementation of gzip in Go

 This is not finished.
-I just started it.
 My goal with this is to improve my knowledge of i/o, readers, writers, files, and compression.

+I have tried to implement buffered gzipping but so far the output produced by this has been invalid.
+This means that each file is read in fully then written out.

 This implementation will handle compression and decompression.
 I will have to look closely at the original specification and decide what would make sense to